Skip to main content

 The Okteto Garbage Collector automatically scales inactive applications to zero if they haven't been used for longer than the sleep period set to automatically save resources in your cluster.

-Additionally, Namespaces can be manually scaled to zero by navigating to Admin -> Namespaces and clicking on the three dots on the right side of the Namespace that you wish to sleep.
+Additionally, Namespaces can be manually scaled to zero by navigating to Admin -> Namespaces under the Cluster Management section and clicking on the three dots on the right side of the Namespace that you wish to sleep.

 wake a sleeping resource